zachbe/digial-ising/README.md

 This project is an attempt to create an entirely digital coupled Ising machine.
 Instead of using voltage-based coupling, this project leverages a phase-based coupling method where different oscillators control configurable delay cells in each others' oscillation path.
 Hopefully this can allow us to create an Ising machine that can be deployed on an FPGA, and ultimately manufactured in an advanced process node.

+All of the relevant links for DIMPLE are on our master project site, [unphased.ai](http://www.unphased.ai/)!

 ### How to run Icarus Verilog tests:

 Right now, this repo is still very much in a "proof of concept" state.
 You can build and run the basic coupling testbench by navigating to the `rtl/tb` directory and running `make build` and then `make test_all`.
 A GTKWave save file is provided to show successful coupling graphically.